wustl-data/wustl-data.github.io/docs/project/specs.md

 An example project proposal with appropriately-scoped features can be found on the [Progress Report 1](progress_report_1) page.

-## Sample final project rubric
+## Final project grading rubric

-Here is a [link to a sample *final project* rubric](https://docs.google.com/document/d/1rVTQRFsJ18zJON_LUlQkTaPqqOx9npBtaQkTezaPnwE/edit?usp=sharing), slightly modified from last semester.
-This should not be considered an official rubric until designated as such on this page.
+Here is a [pdf of the final project grading rubric](/rubric.pdf).
+It includes guidelines around expectations of documentation, code structure, contributions, your team presentation, etc.

-## Kaggle competition format
+## Kaggle competition format / Extra Credit
-Is is suggested, but not required, that you use the Kaggle Community Competition guidelines to structure your project.
+One approach that you use the Kaggle Community Competition guidelines to structure your project.
 This might be helpful for those who have a general topic in mind but are struggling coming up with a problem statement.
 The requirements to submit a Community Competition provide a great example of the types of measures you should take when sharing your data wrangling work with anyone.

 These requirements can be found in Kaggle's documentation [here](https://www.kaggle.com/community-competitions-setup-guide).
 It prompts you to follow these steps in building your project:
 - Create a competition